EliteMasterEric/Teyvat.moe/README.md

 ## To-Do

-- [ ] Make it easy to make pull requests to add new markers (I noticed some were missing, for example several Electro Crystal nodes)
 - [ ] Make it easy to clear To-Do status of all markers of a certain subcategory (For example, you could mark all the Elite Enemies or White Iron then reset them for the next day)

 ## Other Maps